ruiantunes/ua-thesis-template/README.md

 ### LaTeX document generation

 You can generate the PDF output file with [latexmk](https://ctan.org/pkg/latexmk) using the following command.
-Note that, by default, [LuaTeX](https://en.wikipedia.org/wiki/LuaTeX) is used over [pdfTeX](https://en.wikipedia.org/wiki/PdfTeX).

 ```
 $ latexmk -lualatex main.tex